ome/www.openmicroscopy.org/_posts/2014-11-14-partnership.md

 ([GPL version 2](https://www.gnu.org/licenses/old-licenses/gpl-2.0.html)).
 It plugs into many other
 [software tools](http://www.openmicroscopy.org/site/support/bio-formats5/users/index.html)
-including ImageJ, Matlab, KNIME, CellProfiler and many others.
+including ImageJ, Matlab, KNIME, and CellProfiler.

-We distribute Bio-Formats under an open source license so that the technology is available for the widest possible set of use cases, and to allow us to engage, hopefully rapidly and productively with the community.
+We distribute Bio-Formats under an open source license so that the technology is available for the widest possible set of use cases, and to allow us to engage, hopefully rapidly and productively, with the community.
 Scientists and software developers can use Bio-Formats for whatever purpose they wish and can make whatever changes they need to its source code.
 The architecture of Bio-Formats allows it to be used as a “plug-in”, enabling any tool that uses